-Exhibition: I come from here – Martin Luther and Eisleben
+Exhibition: That’s where I’m from – Martin Luther and Eisleben

 Luther’s parents came from Möhra in Thuringia and moved to Mansfeld Land so that his father could find occupational and social advancement in the local mining industry.
 Eisleben was just an intermediate stop for the young family and they moved on to Mansfeld after the birth of their son Martin.

 Plan your visit

 Daily - 10 a.m. until 6 p.m.

 Tuesday to Sunday - 10 a.m. until 5 p.m.

 individuel ticket: 5 Euro